scenery-j/spring-ai/README.md

 To clone it you have to either:

 - Ignore the large files (won't affect the spring-ai behaviour) :  `GIT_LFS_SKIP_SMUDGE=1 git clone git@github.com:spring-projects/spring-ai.git`.
-- Or install the [Git Large File Storage](https://git-lfs.com/) before cloning the repo
+- Or install the [Git Large File Storage](https://git-lfs.com/) before cloning the repo.

 ## Building